dapr/quickstarts/CONTRIBUTING.md

 1. Commit and open a PR
 1. Wait for the CI process to finish and make sure all checks are green
 1. A maintainer of the project will be assigned, and you can expect a review within a few days
+1. Make sure the checks/test actions pass with your changes.
+See [Test authoring] for information around how this works and how to troubleshoot.

 #### Use work-in-progress PRs for early feedback